peivanov/igold_scraper/README.md

 The site structure may change, requiring regex/pattern updates.

-The script is for educational and personal use only.
+## The script is for educational and personal use only.
-Please check igold.bg’s Terms of Service before heavy use.
+## Please check igold.bg’s Terms of Service before heavy use.

+## 📜 License

+This project is licensed under the MIT License – see the LICENSE file for details